 This beach smaller and more secluded beach at the eastern end of Perran sands and links to the main beach at very low tides At one point there used to be a little slipway to and I do remember dragging my reluctant horse across the rocks from it in the ‘70’s to enjoy galloping along and across the main beach but now you will have to clamber over the rocks or wait until a low tide to walk along the sea shore.

-Trevean Cove is reached by following the coastal footpath further eastwards and is accessed through a five bar gate that used to keep the cattle in the fields above back from the shore.
+To find Trevean Cove, walk along the coastal footpath to the east of Perranuthnoe and open the a five bar gate to the cove. (used to keep the cattle in the fields above back from the shore!)
 The grass slipway leads over the broad rocky ledges to the mostly rocky cove and a steady stream used to run from a mine adit as you entered the cove but a landslide covered it and years later it is only now starting to run again.
 It is a quiet, seldom visited cove with sandy channel at low tide leading out to sea and a favourite haunt of sea birds who spend theirs days on the rocks here.
 Look out if you are passing for the remains of a cement vessel sometimes revealed at very low tide.

 Perranuthnoe a brief history